 All visitors will be provided with an orientation brief (health and safety information) and are required to sign the visitor log book upon entry and exit of the worksite.
-Any special health and safety site requirements will be provided in person by the principal, associate principal, manager or health and safety designate.
-Refer to Appendix A-3 on eCompliance for a copy of the visitor log book.
+Any special health and safety site requirements will be provided in person by the Principal, Associate Principal, manager or health and safety designate.
+A copy of the visitor log book can be found on eCompliance/Documents/Visitor Log.
 All visitor log book records must be kept on file for a period no less than 3 years.